TheVarsity/OpenVarsity/content/posts/2020-07-26-adventures-in-crashing-the-varsity-with-rahul-tarak-01/index.md

 ## Debugging with GPT-3

 All credit goes to my friend, [@itsarnavb](https://twitter.com/itsarnavb), for the idea to debug with GPT-3, we literally asked it the question, and it helped us diagnose the issue, I want to walk through parts of that conversation.

+[GPT-3](https://www.youtube.com/watch?v=_8yVOC4ciXc) is OpenAI's newest natural language model.
+This model follows an architecture of a transformer, that is in plain english, you give it text and it will write the next word out.
+The text you give it, is called a prompt, in the following conversation all prompts are marked in bold **_like this_**, the AI will generate its response according to its prompt.
+With models like GPT-3, you can also change the machine's response, and have it regenerate with a new context.
+We used this for diagnostic purposes, but it is not highlighted in the conversation below.

 > A Conversation with Artificial Intelligence